 The OBC calculates a flight segment attitude estimate every 512 milliseconds.
 The OBC outputs one of the eight sets of data in the telemetry every 4.096 seconds or once a PCD major frame.
-The attitude is output in the form of Euler parameters that specify the vehicle's attitude relative to the Earth-Centered Inertial (ECI) reference frame.
-The Euler parameters (EPA1, EPA2, EPA3, and EPA4) are components of the reference quaternion, as propagated from the gyro data, which defines the spacecraft's attitude.
-Components 1-3 define the Eigen axis of the rotation in ECI coordinates, and the fourth component defines the rotation about the Eigen axis.
+The attitude is output in the form of Euler parameters that specify the vehicle's attitude relative to the Earth-Centered Inertial reference frame.
+The Euler parameters (EPA1, EPA2, EPA3, EPA4) are components of the reference quaternion, as propagated from the gyro data, which defines the spacecraft's attitude.
+Components 1 through 3 define the Eigen axis of the rotation in ECI coordinates, and the fourth component defines the rotation about the Eigen axis.

-Each PCD cycle includes four attitude estimates.
-The time associated with the attitude data contained within the PCD can be derived from the time code contained in words 96-102 of the first PCD major frame in the cycle.
-The derivation for Landsat 7 (see Reference 1, pages 3-29) is as follows:
+There are four attitude estimates in each PCD cycle.
+The time associated with the attitude data contained within the PCD can be derived from the time code contained in the words 96 through 102 of the first PCD major frame in the cycle.
+The derivation for Landsat 7 (see Reference 1, page 3-29) is as follows:

+PCD Major-Frame

-PCD Major Frame ne Time Computation
+Time Computation

 0 PCD time code - 8.192 seconds

 1 PCD time code - 4.096 seconds

 2 PCD time code

-3 PCD time code + 4.096 seconds
+3 PCD time code $+$ 4.096 seconds